 Conflicts in the workplace could occur between individuals or groups.

-Conflicts may arise between individuals because:
+Conflicts in the workplace may arise between individuals because:

 - of a clash of personalities, difference of opinion, bullying or harassment